 Now Back to Gluten-Free King Cake Recipes

 So we’re in the typical King Cake “window.”
 Most folks that I know enjoy King Cakes for Mardi Gras, but they can also be used to celebrate other special occasions.

-~ King Cake from Art of Gluten-Free Baking ~ gluten free, vegetarian
+~ King Cake from Art of Gluten-Free Baking ~ gluten free, vegetarian (Jeanne is the author of Gluten-Free Baking for the Holidays and Gluten-Free Wish List.)

-Jeanne is the author of Gluten-Free Baking for the Holidays and Gluten-Free Wish List.
-She says: “As it turns out, the Mardi Gras King Cake is basically a brioche–which is a combination of a yeasted bread and a cake.”
-She shares not only her wonderful recipe, but a very special memory of a day with King Cake.
+Jeanne says: “As it turns out, the Mardi Gras King Cake is basically a brioche–which is a combination of a yeasted bread and a cake.”
+She shares not only her wonderful recipe but a very special memory of a day with King Cake.

 One reader said: “I tried out this king cake recipe and plan to bring to our church’s Shrove Tuesday Pancake dinner for two of our members who are gluten sensitive.
 I love this recipe.
 It is better (more moist and the crumb more tender) than a traditional recipe made with wheat flour.”

-~ King Cake from Faithfully Gluten Free ~ gluten free, vegetarian, with dairy-free option
+~ King Cake from Faithfully Gluten Free ~ gluten free, vegetarian, with dairy-free option (Jeanine is the author of The Everything Guide to Living Gluten Free.)

-Jeanine is the author of The Everything Guide to Living Gluten Free.
-One reader said: “I lived in Louisiana for 6 years and became gluten free after leaving the state.
+One of Jeanine’s happy readers said: “I lived in Louisiana for 6 years and became gluten free after leaving the state.
 I have tried for years to make a king cake in February because they are so yummy and remind me of happy Louisiana times.
 Finally, this year, thanks to you I had my first king cake in 6 years and it was so good I almost cried.
 I was so proud of myself!
 I wanted to share it with everyone AND eat it all myself.”

 ~ Gluten-Free, Dairy-Free King Cake with Quince Filling from In Johnna’s Kitchen ~ gluten free, dairy free, vegetarian